 Do not take this medicine if you undergo dialysis using certain high-flux membranes.

-Do not take this medicine if you are a diabetic or have kidney problems and are being treated with aliskiren-containing medications (a medicine also used to treat high blood pressure).
+Do not take this medicine if you are a diabetic or have kidney problems and are being treated with aliskiren-containing medications or a group of medicines known as AIIRAs (a medicine also used to treat high blood pressure).

 Do not take this medicine if you are pregnant or plan to become pregnant.
 It may affect your developing baby if you take it during pregnancy.